Technical Presenter FAQs

 If you received an email notifying you that a user record had been created for you by a co-author or during session chair assignment, you must email the site contact listed on the ScholarOne Abstracts Welcome page to request updates to your user record.

-Who has access to upload the final manuscript?
+Who has access to submit the presentation slides?

 What is a control ID number?